top of page

 (Matosinhos, 1957)

-In 1954, Álvaro Siza, still a student at the Porto School of Fine Arts, designed what would officially become his first project: four houses for the same family.
-With two single-family homes and two semi-detached houses, the building complex acquired an unmistakably urban dimension in its relationship with the avenue.
+In 1954, Álvaro Siza, still an architecture student, designed what would officially be his first project: Four Houses for the same family.
+With two detached houses and two semi-detached, the built complex acquired an urban dimension in this relationship with the avenue.
+The work took place between 1954 and 1957.

-Recently renovated by architect Álvaro Siza, Mr. Neto's house overlooks the Senhor de Matosinhos festivities that are currently taking place.
-It does so in the form of a balcony, with cobblestone paving and two benches that fit into the carpentry of the railings, penetrating the space of the bedrooms.
+Recently rehabilitated by the architect Álvaro Siza, the d'Abreu Neto overlooks the festivities of Senhor de Matosinhos.
+It does so in the form of a balcony, with granite paving and two benches perfectly fitting into the carpentry of the railings, expanding the space of the rooms.

 Started in 2020 and completed in 2022, the "Four Houses" were classified as a Monument of Municipal Interest, and the process of classification at a national level by the General Directorate of Cultural Heritage is underway.